-In Dallas County’s first legal execution, a slave named Jane Elkins is hanged for murdering a white man named Wisdom.
-Various accounts suggest Wisdom had raped her in his home in Farmers Branch.
+In Dallas County’s first legal execution, a slave named Jane Elkins is hanged for murdering a white man named Wisdom. who had raped her in his home in Farmers Branch.

-A fire destroys most of the downtown business district.
+A fire.
+Warned on a slave conspiracy, destroys most of the downtown business district.
 Three Negroes are hanged on the banks of the Trinity near the site of the present Triple Underpass.

-Dallas County votes 741 to 237 in favor of secession and contributes to the Confederacy $5,000 dollars in gold from the county treasury.
+Dallas County voles 741 to 237 in favor of secession and contributes to the Confederacy $5,000 dollars in gold from the county treasury.

 The war ends.
-Negroes in large numbers are attracted to Dallas by the relative prosperity of the community.
+Negroes in large numbers are attracted to Dallas by the com-paralive prosperity of the community.
 Freedman’s towns spring up.
-Some whites fear disenfranchisement if the county becomes “Africanized.”
+Some majority whites fear disenfranchisement if the county becomes “Africanized.”
 Police patrols are organized to ensure order in the Negro population.

-Mount Pisgah Baptist Church is founded in Upper White Rock.
-(It is now based in Richardson.)
+Mount Pisgah Baptist Church is founded in Upper While Rock.

 Dallas County holds its first election under Reconstruction.
 Whites who do not support Negro suffrage are barred from voting.

-Anthony Banning Norton, publisher of The Union Intelligencer, opens a school for the Negro children of Dallas with his wife, Maria.
+Anthony Banning Norton, publisher of The Union Intelligencer, opens a school for [he Negro children of Dallas with his wife.
+Maria.
 Local whites disparage the Nortons as “blue-bellied Yankees.”